 It is because I engage in it regularly, I could say that I am a fairly stress-free person who enjoys life.

 7. They take care of their body

-People who live stress take care of their body by exercising, drinking enough water and eating healthy.
+People who live stress-free take care of their bodies by exercising, drinking enough water and eating healthy.

 I drink water throughout the day and always keep my water bottle close to me and try to avoid junk as much as possible.

 Here is how I made myself love working out and you can too!